Xi-Yang-project/3033project/README.md

 ## Image Prediction
 - age_gender_race_reference.ipynb\
-1.upload the image\
+1. upload the image\
-2.upload the wight of final model\
+2. upload the wight of final model\
-3.use MTCNN to detect the face\
+3. use MTCNN to detect the face\
-4.crop the image\
+4. crop the image\
-5.predict the iamge\
+5. predict the iamge\
-6.add box and label for image
+6. add box and label for image